 This soup-like chili fulfils all requests.
 It’s light.
 It’s comforting.
 And it can be tweaked for almost any palate.

 To ensure everyone enjoys our meal together, this dish arrives at the table partially assembled.
 The chicken, beans, and corn float in a flavourful base.
 Each person then spices it to their liking.
 Want it hot?
 Add a shake of Tabasco.
 Like it medium?
 Try a spoonful of your favourite salsa.
 Going easy?
 Some sour cream does the trick.
 I’ve even kept the cilantro on the side.
 If it’s not your thing, that’s okay.
 Pass me your share.

-In this light version of chili, seared then shredded chicken breasts replace the traditional ground beef.
+In this light version of chili by The Messy Baker, seared then shredded chicken breasts replace the traditional ground beef.
 The dish arrives at the table with a mix of black and romano beans weaving their way through the delicate strands of chicken.

 In a large saucepan, heat the stock over medium until it just reaches the boil.

 While the stock heats, place a Dutch oven over medium-high and heat the oil.
 Add the chicken and cook until golden on both sides, about 3 minutes per side.
 Transfer the chicken to the hot stock and simmer without boiling while you prepare the rest of the chili.
 Be sure to leave the little brown bits (called “sucs”) in the Dutch oven for added flavour.

 Add the onion to the Dutch oven and cook, stirring, until softened, about 5 minutes.
 Be sure to scrape up the sucs as the onions cook.
 Add the garlic, jalepeno, cumin, coriander, and oregano.
 Cook, stirring, until fragrant, about 1 minute.
 Reduce heat to low, cover, and leave until the chicken in the saucepan has cooked all the way through.